On the Multi-Dimensional Controller and Stopper Games: Problem Formulation

 \subsection{The Associated Hamiltonian}

 For $(t,x,p,A)\in[0,T]\times\mathbb{R}^d\times\mathbb{R}^d\times\mathbb{M}^d$, we associate the following Hamiltonian with our mixed control/stopping problem:

 where

-Note that the operator $H$ is upper semicontinuous as an infimum of a collection of continuous functions.
-It may fail to be continuous, however, as $M$ is only a separable metric space without any compactness assumption.
-As a result, we will need to consider the corresponding lower semicontinuous envelope $H_*$, defined as in \eqref{envelopes}, in some cases (e.g. Proposition~\ref{prop:vis sub}).
+Since $b$, $\sigma$, and $f$ are assumed to be continuous only in $(x,a)$, and $M$ is a separable metric space without any compactness assumption, the operator $H$ may be neither upper nor lower semicontinuous.
+As a result, we will need to consider an upper semicontinuous version of $H$ defined by

+where $(H^a)^*$ is the upper semicontinuous envelope of $H^a$, defined as in \eqref{envelopes}; see Proposition ~\ref{prop:vis super}.
+On the other hand, we will need to consider the lower semicontinuous envelope $H_*$, defined as in \eqref{envelopes}, in Proposition ~\ref{prop:vis sub}.
+Notice that $\overline{H}$ is different from the upper semicontinuous envelope $H^*$, defined as in \eqref{envelopes} (in fact, $\overline{H}\ge H^*$).
+See Remark~\ref{rem:why bH} for our choice of $\overline{H}$ over $H^*$.